 Donald Trump as High in the Dark Triad

-Trump as narcissistic, Machiavellian, and high in psychopathy
+Trump as narcissistic, Machiavellian, and high in psychopathy.

 The current political season is unique in many ways.
-We are seeing a historically unprecedented race for the president of the United States - with the first-ever female candidate nominated by a major party, in Hillary Clinton, and with a highly unique, somewhat-unorthodox Republican candidate in former-reality-TV star and renowned businessman Donald Trump.
-I have never in my life seen so much passion and dialog regarding a presidential election.
+We are seeing a historically unprecedented race for the president of the United States — with the first-ever female candidate nominated by a major party, in Hillary Clinton, and with a highly unique, somewhat-unorthodox Republican candidate in former-reality-TV star and renowned businessman Donald Trump.
+I have never in my life seen so much passion and dialogue regarding a presidential election.

 As is often the case in an election, much attention is being paid to the personality traits of the candidates.
 Is Hillary honest?
 Is she empathetic?
 And what about Donald?
 Is he intelligent?
 Is he altruistic and community-oriented?
 Is he kind?

-On this point, some recent analysts, including the Washington Post’s Robert Kagan and Vanity Fair’s Keith Olbermann, have questioned whether Donald Trump is sane - which, of course, is a pretty important consideration in determining the president of the United States.
+On this point, some recent analysts, including The Washington Post’s Robert Kagan and Vanity Fair’s Keith Olbermann, have questioned whether Donald Trump is sane — which, of course, is a pretty important consideration in determining the President of the United States.